ArchiveBox/good-karma-kit/README.md

 ## Contribute

-Contributions are welcome!
-Please open an issue or PR to suggest a new container be added to the bundle.
+Contributions, corrections, and documentation improvements are welcome!
+Please open an issue or PR to suggest a fix or a new container addition.